WalletScrutiny/WalletScrutinyCom/_pages/about.md

 <p style="text-align:center">
   Do <strong>you</strong> own your Bitcoins or do you <strong>trust</strong> that your app allows you to use "your" coins while they are actually controlled by <strong>"them"</strong>?
 Do you have a backup?
 Do "they" have a copy they didn't tell you about?
-Did anybody check the wallet for deliberate backdoors or <strong>vulnerabilities</strong>?
-Could anybody check the wallet for those?<a rel="me" href="https://bitcoinhackers.org/@giszmo">&nbsp;</a>
+Did anybody check the wallet for deliberate back doors or <strong>vulnerabilities</strong>?
+Could anybody check the wallet for those?
 </p><p>
-  We try to answer these questions for Bitcoin wallets on Android.
+  We try to answer these questions and more for Bitcoin Wallets.
 </p><p>
   To understand in more detail read about <a title="our methodology" href="{{ base_path }}/methodology/">our methodology</a>.